techidaily/site-android-pokemon-go/source/_posts/ultimate-guide-to-get-the-meltan-box-pokemon-go-for-infinix-hot-40-drfone-by-drfone-virtual-android.md

 ![set up live stream](https://images.wondershare.com/drfone/article/2024/01/pokemon-go-livestream-5.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aoMiYpYiFZs?si=qvYvGytDD17fvSXO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Set up the livestream accordingly.
 Start by writing a catchy title for your broadcast.
 Make sure that it clearly states the content and the intent of your Pokemon Go livestream.
 After that, add some keywords and specify the language of your stream.
 Yes.
 It’s very important because it will help interested viewers find you on the internet.
 Lastly, check the audio output.
 Adjust the volume clarity if necessary.
 Once you’re done, it’s time to hit the Go Live button and say “Hi” to the world.

+### Start playing Pokemon Go

+![play pokemon live](https://images.wondershare.com/drfone/article/2024/01/pokemon-go-livestream-6.JPG)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/OdlXe5RELW0?si=Iz1H1QnLQVw-Eu3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ME5-sAQJVE4?si=ZfcvJSnhQevWtjI0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

-### Start playing Pokemon Go

-![play pokemon live](https://images.wondershare.com/drfone/article/2024/01/pokemon-go-livestream-6.JPG)

 Play Pokemon Go as if nobody is watching you online.
 Simply put, carry on with your usual gaming routine.
 Don’t let the audience distract you from the game.
 However, make sure that you interact with them as you go along.
 Try talking while you’re on the ground and catching Pokemon nearby.
 Respond to the comments once in a while.
 The point is that you have to extend the actual Pokemon Go experience to them.
 Trust yourself.
 You can definitely do that.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/6xGqSETroqA?si=4C1GPgXi-AksR_oO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Important Tips When Streaming Pokemon Go Online